Avi Dichter

-Abraham Moshe "Avi" Dichter (אַבְרָהָם (אָבִי) מֹשֶׁה דִיכְטֶר, /he/; born 14 December 1952) is an Israeli politician currently serving as the Minister of Agriculture and Rural Development.
+Abraham Moshe "Avi" Dichter (אַבְרָהָם (אָבִי) מֹשֶׁה דִיכְטֶר, /he/; born 14 December 1952) is an Israeli politician currently serving as the Minister of Agriculture and Food Development.
 A former Minister of Internal Security and Shin Bet director, he resigned from the Knesset and left Kadima in August 2012 in order to become Minister of Home Front Defense, a position he vacated in March 2013.

 Biography

 Avraham (Avi) Dichter was born in Ashkelon.
 His parents were Holocaust survivors from Poland.
 As an adolescent, he joined the Hashomer Hatzair youth movement.
 After graduating high school, he served in an elite unit of the Israel Defense Forces, Sayeret Matkal, under then Commander Ehud Barak.
 Upon completing his military service, Dichter joined Shin Bet, Israel's internal security service.
 In 1986, he earned a BA in Social Science from Bar-Ilan University, in Ramat Gan.
 He also has an MBA from Tel Aviv University.

 In 1973, he married Ilana Wallerstein, a teacher and artist who he had met in high school.
 They have three children.